shaiguitar/lambda-ssh-setup/README.md

 # Lambda Package

-The tl;dr lambda package that gets uploaded (ie, the `code` directory in this repo that gets zipped, minus the virtualenv dependencies).
+The entry point of the python lambda code is `main.py`.
+Please refer to that file to see the lambda execution.
+The lesser involved tl;dr lambda package that gets uploaded below. (ie, the `code` directory in this repo that gets zipped, minus the virtualenv dependencies).

 ```
 # note, the secrets get created on terraform apply.